rsamec/react-designer-core/README.md

 ### Logical component tree - [PTT](https://github.com/rsamec/ptt)

 The PPT format is __framework agnostic__ document description.
-It enables to dynamically render pages in different sizes (A4,A3,Letter,...) and in various formats (html,pdf).
+It enables to dynamically render pages in different sizes (A4,A3,Letter,...),in various formats (html,pdf,...) and for various visual media (screen, papers).

 It is a simple component tree that consists of these two nodes

-+   **containers** - nodes that are invisible components - usable for logical grouping of reactive parts of document (sections)
++   **containers** - nodes that are containers for other components - visual and logical grouping of parts of document (sections, containers,grids, rows, cells, panels, etc. )
-+   **boxes** - terminal nodes (leaf) that are visible components - (components, boxes, widgets) - it maps to props of component
++   **boxes** - terminal nodes (leaf) that are visible components - (components, boxes, widgets) - renders to document (typically by simple mapings to props of component)

 There is an minimal 'Hello world' example.
-The logical tree consists of one container and one box with TextBox element.
+The PTT consists of one container and one box with TextBox element.

 ```json
 {